microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/scale-editor.png" alt="Scale Editor" width="400px" center="true" %}

-For the image field of the icon mark, you can assign an image for each unique data value. ({% include videocallout.html src="/videos/tutorials/tutorial10.mp4" timeRange="40.61,70.40" openTutorial="tutorial10" %})
+For the image field of the icon mark, you can assign an image for each unique data value.

 {% include image.html src="/images/docs/image-scale.png" alt="Binding Images with Image Scale" width="500px" center="1" %}